 mStable can support numerous mAssets.
-Each mAsset is pegged to a unique asset, such as fiat currency (US Dollar) or a cryptocurrency like Bitcoin. mAssets are backed by a basket of existing whitelisted tokenised assets of that same peg, and held by the user (ie they are non-custodial).
+Each mAsset is pegged to a unique asset, such as fiat currency (US Dollar) or a cryptocurrency like Bitcoin. mAssets are backed by a basket of existing and whitelisted tokenised assets of that same peg, and held by the user.

 mAssets are minted/redeemed permissionlessly and on-chain via the mStable smart contracts.

-To mint an mUSD, for example, a user sends 1 USDT and receives 1 mUSD in return.
+mUSD, for example, a user sends 1 USDT and receives 1

-New bAssets can be added should they be deemed secure and stable by the governors.
-Conversely, a bAsset can be removed should the governance system consider it too risky for inclusion in a basket.
+Any new bAssets that are to be added should they be deemed secure and stable by Meta Governors.
+Conversely, a bAsset can be removed should Meta Governors consider it too risky for inclusion in a basket.

 Possible future mAssets: